 What to use?
 Which is better, AC or DC?

-So here is all that you need to know about this dilemma.
-Not to mention a few things that you don’t need to know but will help you better grasp the full picture.
+This is a frequently asked question in the workplace or on welding forums and is must-know knowledge when buying a TIG Welder (especially the more expensive ones).
+So, here is all that you need to know about AC vs DC Welding.
+Not to mention a few things that you don’t need to know but will help you better grasp the full picture

 AC and DC are different types of electrical current or voltage (V) used for the conduction and transmission of electrical energy all over the world.
 And what is electrical current?